drclaw1394/perl-list-insertion/README.md

 ```

 A plain scalar or array ref of side names.
 The side to choose when duplicate
 values are encountered.
-This is used implictily as the last part of an exported
+This is used implicitly as the last part of an exported
 subroutines name.

 Supported values for SIDE are: